bion/superdelegation/README.md

 * **Wrap your delegate test cases in `VCR.use_cassette...` to avoid spamming delegates every time you run the test.**
 * Make a github issue if you have questions or encounter bugs
+* Make a pull request when your contribution is ready

 ### Adding a new delegate